Moonkey233/miniRPC/README.md

-This is a RPC distributed server framework build by CPP.
+This is a RPC distributed server framework built by CPP.